|

 • Zucchini

 Also mentioned above, you can use chicken leg quarters instead of thighs.
-This recipe calls for six thighs, so you can use 3-4 leg quarters.
+This recipe calls for six thighs, so you can use 3 to 4 leg quarters.

 Other switches could be drumsticks, breasts (I recommend skin-on), or turkey pieces.